What is Hernia?

-If all of the above-mentioned methods fail to bring results, surgery becomes the last line of defense.
-Generally, surgery is opted for if the pain doesn’t reduce over time and the hernia continues to grow in size.
+If all of the above-mentioned methods fail to bring results, surgery becomes the last line of defence.
+Generally, surgery is opted for if the pain doesn't reduce over time and the hernia continues to grow in size.
 The hole within the walls of the abdomen is sewn with the help of a surgical mesh.
-Either a laparoscopic or an open surgery is carried out to treat a hernia.
-The laparoscopic surgery is a minimally invasive surgery that doesn’t require large incisions.
-Also, since it is minimally invasive, a laparoscopic surgery poses fewer risks of damage to the surrounding organ/tissue.
-On the other hand, an open surgery requires a longer downtime (about six weeks).
+Either a laparoscopic or open surgery is carried out to treat a hernia.
+Laparoscopic surgery is a minimally invasive surgery that doesn't require large incisions.
+Also, since it is minimally invasive, laparoscopic surgery poses fewer risks of damage to the surrounding organ/tissue.
+On the other hand, open surgery requires a longer downtime (about six weeks).
 But in laparoscopic surgery, you run the risk of a hernia recurring.
-Additionally, a laparoscopic surgery isn’t suitable for all types of hernias, especially when a part of the intestine descends into your scrotum.
+Additionally, laparoscopic surgery isn't suitable for all types of hernias, especially when a part of the intestine descends into your scrotum.

 What can you do to prevent a hernia?